theresamm/project1-exploresg/README.md

 <li>FontAwesome - Used icons for the search button and navbar</li>

 <h3>Testing</h3>
-1. Test that user can use the Search Map in Navbar
+<ul>1.
+Test that user can use the Search Map in Navbar</ul>
-  a.
-From the navbar, click on the Search Map button.
+  <ul>a.
+From the navbar, click on the Search Map button.</ul>
-  b.
-The user should be redirected to the map.
+  <ul>b.
+The user should be redirected to the map.</ul>
-2. User to test the search bar
+<ul>2.
+User to test the search bar</ul>
-  a.
-Type any food or place in the search bar
+  <ul>a.
+Type any food or place in the search bar</ul>
-  b.
-Markers will show up corresponding on the details typed in the search bar.
+  <ul>b.
+Markers will show up corresponding on the details typed in the search bar.</ul>
-  c.
-Click on one of the markers and it will zoom in on the place and it will show the details like name and address.
+  <ul>c.
+Click on one of the markers and it will zoom in on the place and it will show the details like name and address.</ul>
-3. User to test the widget button
+<ul>3.
+User to test the widget button</ul>
-  a.
-Click on the widget on the map and it will show all the tourist spots in Singapore.
+  <ul>a.
+Click on the widget on the map and it will show all the tourist spots in Singapore.</ul>
-  b.
-Click on one of the markers and it will show the name, opening hours and the place description.
+  <ul>b.
+Click on one of the markers and it will show the name, opening hours and the place description.</ul>
   <h3>Deployment</h3>
  The website is hosted in Github and the instructions on deployment is in the attached <a href = "https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site">link</a>